K. L. Chishi

-K. L. Chishi (born 1st January 1944) is an Indian politician from Indian National Congress (INC).
+K. L. Chishi (born 1 January 1944) is an Indian politician from Indian National Congress (INC).
 He was the founder chief of the Nationalist Democratic Movement, a political party in the Indian state of Nagaland.
 He served as Chief Minister of Nagaland in 1990 for 28 days before resigning from office.

-Elections
+Political life

-He successfully contested the 2008 Nagaland Legislative Assembly election from Dimapur-I constituency (Dimapur) under the INC. He left the INC to join Bharatiya Janata Party in January 2018.
-He rejoined Indian National Congress on 14 March 2019.
+He successfully contested the 2008 Nagaland Legislative Assembly election from Dimapur-I constituency (Dimapur) under the INC.